DongwookYoon/RichReviewXBlock/richreview_core/node_server/db_schema.md

 @member {User[]} active_students  - a list of active students
 @member {User[]} blocked_students - a list of blocked students

-NOTE: course_group, institution, dept, number, section, year should be case insensitive
+NOTE: course_group, institution, dept, number, section, year should be made lower case but search of the query of these variables should be case insensitive

 ## Assignment